redsanket/spark/external/presto/guide/authentication.rst

 ^^^^^^^^^^^

 Please :download:`download <connectivity/files/macOS_ygrid_mtls_cert_refresh.sh>` the Athenz mTLS certificate refresh script.
-After downloading, ``cd`` to the directory you downloaded the script to, give it execute permissions and then invoke it.
+After downloading, ``cd`` to the directory you downloaded the script to and then invoke it.

 .. code-block:: text

-  chmod +x macOS_ygrid_mtls_cert_refresh.sh
+  sh macOS_ygrid_mtls_cert_refresh.sh
-  ./macOS_ygrid_mtls_cert_refresh.sh

 This script has to be run once daily before connecting to Presto or HiveServer2.
+Please make sure that you see no errors when the script is run.
 The script does the following:

 1. Generates the Athenz user cert using SSH CA (yubikey).
 2. Generates the Athenz role cert and key in PEM format for ``griduser.uid.<username>`` role